 Honorary Doctorate Degrees Overview

-Recipients of honorary doctorate degrees do not earn the degree through academic achievements, rather with generous and altruistic actions or lifetime accomplishments that benefit a community, nation or humanity in general.
+Recipients of honorary doctorate degrees do not earn the degree through academic achievements; rather they receive these awards based on generous and altruistic actions or lifetime accomplishments that benefit a community, nation, or humanity in general.
 Some schools allow candidates to apply for consideration for the degree, while others require nomination by a third party.
 Each university that confers honorary degrees establishes its own criteria for acceptance.

 Recipients may receive more than one honorary degree, but never from the same school twice.
 A candidate does not necessarily have to be an alumnus of the awarding school, though many schools prefer to recognize their own graduates or individuals who have made a contribution to the school.
 Beneficiaries of the prized degree may use the title of 'Doctor' that the degree confers, although they have not completed a doctoral program.

 While many colleges and universities provide their own strict criteria for honorary candidates, typically an honorary degree may only be given to an individual with a sustained lifetime achievement, rather than a group or for a single contribution.
 Public universities do not allow faculty members or employees of the school to be nominated for the degree, though private universities may not carry the same restriction.
 Candidacy for the degree often represents a school's prominent vocation or pursuit.
 However, many institutions put more emphasis on the prolonged bearing of an individual's accomplishment.